AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 Hourly time series of power in MW.
 Run-of-river (RoR) hydroelectric generation is a type of electricity production that relies on the natural flow of a river without significant water storage, not considered in the modelling.
-Unlike traditional hydroelectricdams, RoR plants generate power continuously based on the river's current water level and flow rate, considered as stochastic input data, like other RES generation.
+Unlike traditional hydroelectric dams, RoR plants generate power continuously based on the river's current water level and flow rate, considered as stochastic input data, like other RES generation.
 This makes them highly dependent on seasonal variations and weather conditions, leading to fluctuations in electricity production.